Tetanus is an infection of the nervous system with a type of bacteria that is potentially deadly, called Clostridium tetani (C tetani).

 You can get tetanus infection when the spores enter your body through an injury or wound.
-The spores release bacteria that spread in the body and make a poison called tetanospasmin (also known as tetanus toxin).
+The spores become active bacteria that spread in the body and make a poison called tetanus toxin (also known as tetanospasmin).
 This poison blocks nerve signals from your spinal cord to your muscles, causing severe muscle spasms.
 The spasms can be so powerful that they tear the muscles or cause fractures of the spine.

 The time between infection and the first sign of symptoms is about 7 to 21 days.
 Most cases of tetanus in the United States occur in those who have not been properly vaccinated against the disease.

 Tetanus often begins with mild spasms in the jaw muscles (lockjaw).
 The spasms can also affect your chest, neck, back, and abdominal muscles.
 Back muscle spasms often cause arching, called opisthotonos.

 Sometimes, the spasms affect muscles that help with breathing, which can lead to breathing problems.

 Prolonged muscular action causes sudden, powerful, and painful contractions of muscle groups.
 This is called tetany.
 These are the episodes that can cause fractures and muscle tears.

 Your doctor will perform a physical exam and ask about your medical history.
 No specific lab test is available to diagnose tetanus.

 Tests may be used to rule out meningitis, rabies, strychnine poisoning, and other diseases with similar symptoms.